DravaMmonk/study-notes/docs/Unimelb/25S2/AIP/01-Search.md

             break
     return path
 ```

-- Local Search: Can only find local maxima
+> - Can only find local maxima
-- Make sense only if $h(n) > 0$ for all non-goal states
+> - Available only if $h(n) > 0$ for all non-goal states

 ---
 ### Enforced Hill-Climbing

+Do small range BFS when find local optimal

 ```
 def enforced_hill_climbing:
     path = list